xesscorp/VHDL_Lib/README.rst

     MemTest.vhd:
         A module that writes a random stream of values to memory.

+    PatternGen.vhd:
+        A module to output a sequence of words stored in a ROM.

     Pwm.vhd:
-        A simple pulse-width modulator circuit.
+        A simple pulse-width modulator and a single-shot pulse generator.

     RandGen.vhd:
         An LFSR-based module for generating random values.